Published on: 2017-06-21

 Read the full article on the South China Morning Post.

-[Press Release] China Employer-Employee Survey Releases First Report
+[Press Release] China Employer-Employee Survey Releases First Report where the full report can be found.

 Photo: EPA via SCMP.comTags: CEES, china, employment, labor